wemrysi/quasar/README.md

 mongodb_3_0="mongodb://192.168.99.101:27019"
 ```

-IP's will vary depending on your docker enviornment.
+IP's will vary depending on your docker environment.
 In addition the scripts assume you have docker and docker-compose installed.
 You can find information about installing docker [here](https://www.docker.com/products/docker-toolbox).